-"Has the client arrived?" he asked, playing with the mobile in his hand.
+He began playing with the mobile in his hand.
+"Has the client arrived?"

-"You know what, tell Hiroshi I can't make it," He returned to his desk.
-"Tell him I have a prior engagement."
+"You know what, tell Hiroshi I can't make it.
+Say I have a prior engagement."

 "But Mr. Ryuuzaki..."

-After changing into a black dress shirt and white pants, he went down to the building basement and stepped inside his silver Corvette ZR1.
+Fifteen minutes later, he arrived in the building basement and stepped inside his silver Corvette ZR1.
 He slipped on his sunglasses and entered the main road, pausing at a stoplight as he tapped his fingers on the steering wheel.

-Finding himself breaking away from the busy, urban scenery several minutes later, Takeshi tiredly sighed to himself as flowering, cherry blossom trees showered petals past his window and to the sakura-covered road ahead.
+Finding himself breaking away from the busy, urban scenery twenty minutes later, Takeshi finally relaxed as flowering, cherry blossom trees showered petals past his window and to the sakura-covered road ahead.

 The catcher returned the missed ball back to the pitcher as the batter prepared herself once more for the next hit.
 With a raised leg and an outstretched arm, the pitcher gave one fast throw, and the batter failed to hit the ball again.

-She looked up, spotting the ball flying in the air as she instantly broke into a run.
-She outstretched her arm up as the ball plummeted down...
+She looked up, spotting the ball in the air as she instantly broke into a run.
+She outstretched her arm up as the ball rapidly plummeted down...